 Then (R1) and \eqref{eq.roux graph squared} give that distinct vertices in a common fibre have distance at least $3$.
 Furthermore, \eqref{eq.roux graph cubed} implies that all such vertices have distance $3$ precisely when every $c_g$ is strictly positive.
 This proves ($\Rightarrow$).
 For ($\Leftarrow$), it remains to show that points in different fibres have distance at most $3$ when every $c_g$ is strictly positive.
 In fact, \eqref{eq.roux graph squared} gives that all such vertices have distance at most $2$.
-This stronger conclusion implies that the roux graph is antipodal.
-Furthermore, Lemma~7.2 in~\cite{GodsilH:92} and our Lemma~\ref{lem.inverse prob} combine to show that we have a regular cover.
-Finally, for (d), we again normalize without loss of generality and put $f(i,j)=B_{ij}$.
-Since we have a regular cover of $K_n$ by (b) and (c), the result follows from Corollary~7.5 in~\cite{GodsilH:92}. \end{proof}
+This stronger conclusion implies that the roux graph is an antipodal cover.
+To see that we have a regular cover, consider the normalization $\overline{B}=DBD^*$ of $B$.
+Here, $\lceil \overline{B}\rfloor$ is the normalization of $\lceil B\rfloor$ since $\lceil \cdot\rfloor$ is a $*$-homomorphism.
+Lemma~\ref{lem.inverse prob} implies that the off-diagonal entries of $\overline{B}$ generate all of $\Gamma$ since $c_g \neq 0$ for all $g\in\Gamma$.
+Also, $\Gamma$ acts regularly on itself, and so $\lceil \overline{B}\rfloor$ is the adjacency matrix of a regular cover, as desired.
+Finally, for (d), notice that the roux graph is a regular abelian antipodal cover of the complete graph by (c).
+It remains to prove it is distance regular, and this follows from Lemma~3.1 in~\cite{GodsilH:92}. \end{proof}

 At this point, we identify an example that demonstrates that the theory of roux extends beyond \textsc{drackn}s and Higman pairs.
 In particular, note that the roux constructed from antisymmetric conference matrices in Lemma~\ref{lem.conference roux} do not arise from \textsc{drackn}s since the $c_g$'s for non-identity $g\in C_4$ are not all equal.
 Consider the following iterative construction of antisymmetric conference matrices (based on Theorem~14 in~\cite{KoukouvinosS:08}):